chesapeakedh/chesapeakedh.github.io/conference-2022.md

 - Metaphors of medicine
 - Access - healthcare, Internet, virtual learning spaces and more
 - Epidemics, historiography, and popular memory
+- COVID dashboards, politics and design
 - The long tail of pandemics - past, present, future

-**[Please submit proposals online through our form by December 31, 2021.](https://forms.gle/1JYaNgv9DJgFZVFr5)** All proposals will be reviewed by the Steering Committee and the Annual Program Committee.
-Acknowledgement of receipt will be made by January 7, 2022.
-Applicants will be notified with a decision by January 20, 2022.
+**[Please submit proposals online through our form by JANUARY 24TH, 2022.](https://forms.gle/1JYaNgv9DJgFZVFr5)** All proposals will be reviewed by the Steering Committee and the Annual Program Committee.
+Acknowledgement of receipt will be made as applications come in.
+Applicants will be notified with a decision by January 31, 2022.

 ### Proposal Types
 All proposal abstracts should address 1) the research/pedagogical significance of the project, and, where appropriate, 2) the platform or tool used in the project.